pupilfirst/wd201-scripts/working-with-npm/package-json-in-npm/README.md

 cd my-node-app
 ```

+Next, we will create a new `package.json` file for our application.

-While inside the application, you have two ways to create a `package.json` file.
+We have two options to create a `package.json` file.

 1. Create a new file called `package.json` and manually enter the configuration.
 2. Use the `npm` CLI that we discussed earlier to generate one for us automatically.